strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+--- 23 Jan 2024 ---

+- Implemented calling api route for menu categories from layout and menu categories are dynamically populated.

+  - When link is clicked the menu disappears.
+This is achieved by implementing a global context to be called in other components.
+  - Clicking on a link correctly calls all menu items associated with menu category.

+- Push is intentionally a mess so that I can start demonstrating proof of work and conceptualization.
+Will then clean and pull from main.

+---

 --- 19 Jan 2024 ---

 - Styled out menu category grid of menu items.
 Basically a ul of cards nested in a section.